 Regulatory licenses held by Pepperstone, compared to the industry average

-Pepperstone currently has 2 Tier-1 Licenses, 2 Tier-2 Licenses, and 1 Tier-3 Licenses.
+Pepperstone currently has 3 Tier-1 Licenses, 2 Tier-2 Licenses, 0 Tier-3 Licenses, and 2 Tier-4 Licenses.
 To get an idea of how Pepperstone stacks up against the industry average, check out our visual breakdown of the average number of Tier-1, Tier-2, and Tier-3 regulatory licenses held by brokers in the BrokerNotes database:

 Can I trust Pepperstone?